tonethar/IGME-430-Spring-2021/core-skills/8-add-developer-tooling.md

   - Watch the video to see how we will:
     - fix the  `no-dupe-keys`, `no-tabs`, `no-param-reassign`, and `eqeqeq` errors
     - turn the  `no-unused-vars` error into a *warning* by editing the **.eslintrc.json** file
-  - you should see something like the following, where the "pretest" and "test" scripts both run:

 ### III-C. All fixed?